thoughtspot/thoughtspot.github.io/_release/notes.md

 Refer to <a href="{{ site.baseurl }}/admin/ts-cloud/use-agreement.html">ThoughtSpot use agreement</a>.

-<h3>User adoption and performance Pinboards</h3>
+<h3>User adoption and performance Liveboards</h3>
-This release of ThoughtSpot Cloud contains two new default Pinboards for administrators.
-Use the <a href="{{ site.baseurl }}/admin/ts-cloud/user-adoption.html">User Adoption Pinboard</a> to understand how your ThoughtSpot users are interacting with ThoughtSpot, and how your user adoption is changing over time.
-Use the <a href="{{ site.baseurl }}/admin/ts-cloud/performance-tracking.html">Performance Tracking Pinboard</a> to understand how your ThoughtSpot cluster is performing.<br><br>
+This release of ThoughtSpot Cloud contains two new default Liveboards for administrators.
+Use the <a href="{{ site.baseurl }}/admin/ts-cloud/user-adoption.html">User Adoption Liveboard</a> to understand how your ThoughtSpot users are interacting with ThoughtSpot, and how your user adoption is changing over time.
+Use the <a href="{{ site.baseurl }}/admin/ts-cloud/performance-tracking.html">Performance Tracking Liveboard</a> to understand how your ThoughtSpot cluster is performing.<br><br>

-See <a href="{{ site.baseurl }}/admin/ts-cloud/user-adoption.html">User Adoption Pinboard</a> and <a href="{{ site.baseurl }}/admin/ts-cloud/performance-tracking.html">Performance Tracking Pinboard</a>.
+See <a href="{{ site.baseurl }}/admin/ts-cloud/user-adoption.html">User Adoption Liveboard</a> and <a href="{{ site.baseurl }}/admin/ts-cloud/performance-tracking.html">Performance Tracking Liveboard</a>.